Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: Introduction

-It is natural to ask whether this map is nonzero.
-If it is, then the restriction map can be thought of as a geometric manifestation of the period integral occuring in the GGP conjectures.
-As we explain in section \ref{section: GGP applications}, our work implies that in the Archimedean place there is no cohomological obstruction to the nonvanishing of this period.
+If this is true, then \eqref{eq: intro global GGP restriction} can be thought of as a geometric manifestation of the period integral occuring in the GGP conjectures.
+As we explain in Section \ref{section: GGP applications}, our work implies that in the Archimedean place there is no cohomological obstruction to the nonvanishing of this period.
+Theorem \ref{thm: intro rank 3 to 2} provides the basic example of how we may attempt to study this question in the low rank case.
+However, fully placing Theorem \ref{thm: intro rank 3 to 2} in the context of the GGP conjectures will require strengthening the result from special unitary groups to unitary groups.
+This is why \ref{question: GGP Griffiths Schmid} has been framed as a question rather than a conjecture.

+If \ref{eq: intro global GGP restriction} is false outside of the low rank case, one can ask if the embedding of Griffiths Schmid varieties in the GGP setting relate to the vanishing of $L$-functions and their derivative, in the sense of the Beilinson Bloch conjectures.
+This may involve a motivic construction from the Griffiths Schmid varieties that would produce a height pairing.
+Perhaps such a pairing can relate a diagonal embedding of Griffiths Schmid domains to the vanishing of the derivative of $L(s, \pi \boxtimes\pi^\prime)$ at a central value.